Fabio Quagliarella: Udinese, Ascoli and Sampdoria

 Quagliarella signed with Udinese in the summer of 2005.
 However, Udinese immediately sold half of his registration rights to newly promoted Ascoli as part of a co-ownership deal.
 He stayed at Ascoli for just one season, scoring just three times in 33 appearances, and his rights were bought back in full by Udinese in June 2006 for an undisclosed fee.

 On 7 July 2006, he was sold in co-ownership to Sampdoria, in exchange for the transfer of Salvatore Foti.
 During the 2006–07 season with the Blucerchiati, Quagliarella scored 13 goals in league play and earned attention worldwide due to the spectacular nature of many of his goals.
-His breakout season at Sampdoria led to a call-up to the Italian national team and numerous rumors of a high-profile transfer abroad.
+His breakout season at Sampdoria led to a call-up to the Italy national team and numerous rumors of a high-profile transfer abroad.

-Following his breakout 2006–07 season, both Udinese and Sampdoria were unable to comes to terms on his co-ownership deal and went to a blind auction on 21 June 2007.
-In the auction, Sampdoria bid €6.5 million, but were outbid by Udinese, who paid €7.15 million.
+Following his breakout 2006–07 season, both Udinese and Sampdoria were unable to come to terms on his co-ownership deal and went to a blind auction on 21 June 2007.
+In the auction, Sampdoria bid €6.5 Million but was outbid by Udinese, who paid €7.15 million.
 At Udinese, he started the 2007–08 season slowly, scoring just once in the season's first 11 games.
 However, he soon found his footing at the club, forming a dangerous strike partnership with Antonio Di Natale and scoring a total of 12 goals in the 2007–08 season.
 This led to Quagliarella securing a place in the Italian squad for the UEFA Euro 2008 competition.
-Fabio continued his goal scoring at Udinese in the 2008–09 season, reaching 21 goals in all competitions, including eight goals in the UEFA Cup, where Udinese reached the quarter-finals.
+Fabio continued his goal-scoring at Udinese in the 2008–09 season, reaching 21 goals in all competitions, including eight goals in the UEFA Cup, where Udinese reached the quarter-finals.

 Napoli

-On 1 June 2009, Quagliarella moved to his hometown club Napoli for a transfer fee of €18 million, where he signed a 5-year deal.
-At Napoli, he was partnered with Ezequiel Lavezzi and attacking midfielder Marek Hamšík, and managed to score 11 goals in Serie A to help Napoli qualify for the 2010–11 UEFA Europa League with a sixth-place finish in the league.
+On 1 June 2009, Quagliarella moved to his hometown club Napoli for a transfer fee of €18 Million, where he signed a five-year deal.
+At Napoli, he was partnered with Ezequiel Lavezzi and attacking midfielder Marek Hamšík and scored 11 goals in Serie A to help Napoli qualify for the 2010–11 UEFA Europa League with a sixth-place finish in the league.
 He played his last match for Napoli in the Europa League, in a 1–0 win over IF Elfsborg.
 He was an unused bench in the second leg, which Walter Mazzarri used new signing Edinson Cavani partnered with Lavezzi, who the former scored a brace to help the team qualify.